 - Should the complaint be made against the Director of Training of the Ellesmere Centre, the complaint can be raised in confidence to Student Support in the first instance.
 Initial steps of the complaints procedure will be followed with another member of the Ethics Committee (not connected to the Ellesmere Centre) fulfilling the role of Director of training in the process if necessary.

-- When the complaint is received it will examined against the code of ethics laid down by the Ellesmere Centre.
-(ECPT Ethical Principles and Code of Conduct and ITA codes of ethics).
+- When the complaint is received it will be examined against the code of ethics laid down by the Ellesmere Centre.
+(ECPT Ethical Principles and Code of Conduct and UKCP codes of ethics).

 - The complaint will be assessed by the Director of Training and where deemed necessary, the External Moderator prior to consideration for proceeding further, that is to the Ethics Committee.